realA10001986/Time-Circuits-Display/README.md

 If a GPS receiver is connected, this selects whether to display GPS speed on the speedo display.
 This only makes sense if the Time Circuits are mounted in a car.
 See [here](#gps-receiver)

+##### &#9654; Update rate

+If GPS speed is to be shown on a speedo display (see option immediately above), you can select in what rate the speed should be updated.
+The choices are once, twice, four times or five times per second.

+It appears that the GPS receiver calculates speed on every satellite position update, and the higher the update rate, the shorter the travelled distance, and the higher the error rate.
+The default is therefore 2Hz (twice per second) as it provides the (IMHO) best combination of quickness and accuracy.

 ##### &#9654; Display temperature

 Selects whether temperature as received from a suitable sensor is displayed on the speedo display, when it is idle (ie no time travel is in progress).